 Tintin Cottage has a snug sitting/dining-room with an open fire adjoining a small kitchen, where polished oak stairs lead up to the bedroom and shower-room.
 Outside, stone steps take you a secluded and sheltered decked-area that is an ideal sun-trap and perfectly private for a morning coffee and croissant.

-The walks from the property are abundant, in almost any direction.
-The seaside town of St Ives is along the cliffs; here guests will discover a wonderful selection of galleries, shops and restaurants, the Barbara Hepworth Museum and Sculpture Garden and the Tate St Ives, as well as a picturesque harbour and fabulous beaches.
+The seaside town of St Ives is a five minute drive or 40 minute walk along the cliffs.
+Here guests can discover a selection of galleries, shops and restaurants, as well as a picturesque harbour and fabulous beaches.
+The Barbara Hepworth Museum and Sculpture Garden and the Tate St Ives are both worth a visit too.

-Sitting/Dining-room with TV, CD player and open fire
+Sitting/Dining-room with TV, DVD/CD player, Bluetooth speaker and open fire

 Kitchen with gas hob, electric oven, microwave and fridge